RayTiasha/Atliq-Sales-Analysis/README.md

 ## Business Insights
 The model revealed five critical pillars for AtliQ’s 2022 strategy:

-1. The exponential growth of the products like Mx NB and Smash 2 suggests that AtliQ should allocate good marketing budget toward these high-momentum categories for the 2022 fiscal year.
+1. The exponential growth of the products like Mx NB and Smash 2 suggests that AtliQ should allocate good marketing budget toward these high-momentum categories for the 2022 year.
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/Top%2010%20products.pdf)
-2. While the PC division showed the highest agility with 413% growth, the P&A (Peripherals & Accessories) division remains the core of the business, contributing 56% of total 2021 revenue.
+2. The PC division showed the highest growth at 413%.
+The P&A (Peripherals & Accessories) division contributed to 56% of total 2021 revenue.
 This suggests that customers are buying AtliQ PCs and then filling their ecosystem with AtliQ accessories.
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/Division.pdf)
 3. The Master series drives supply chain velocity with over 11M units sold.
 For 2022, I recommend maintaining high stock levels for the Master series to ensure market share.
 AQ HOME Allin1 (Gen 1 & 2) have the lowest demand in the entire catalog, so the remaining stock can be cleared with a bundle deal.
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/Top%26Bottom%205%20products.pdf)
 4. Bringing in $176.2M from new products alone in a single year is a major achievement.
 This represents nearly 30% of the total 2021 Net Sales ($598.9M).
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/New%20Products.pdf)
 5. India is a super-market as it generates nearly as much revenue as the USA, South Korea, and Canada combined.
 The North American region (USA & Canada) as a whole is a critical secondary pillar for the company.
 There is significant room for growth in the European market compared to the Asian and American segments.
 [Link](https://github.com/RayTiasha/Atliq-Sales-Analysis/blob/main/reports/Top%205%20Net%20Sales.pdf)